-Among patients aged 13-17 years, the prescription of 2-6 hours a day of patch improves vision in 47% of patients whose amblyopia had not been previously treated and improves vision in 25% of patients whose amblyopia it had previously been treated with patches.
+Among patients aged 13-17 years, the prescription of 2-6 hours a day of patch improves vision in 47% of patients whose amblyopia had not been previously treated and improves vision in 25% of patients whose amblyopia had previously been treated with patches.

-Data from these studies suggest that patients treated with 6 or more hours per day of patching are at increased risk of recurrence when the patch is stopped abruptly rather than when it is reduced to 2 hours per day before the patch is stopped.
+Data from these studies suggest that patients treated with six or more hours per day of patching are at increased risk of recurrence when the patch is stopped abruptly rather than when it is reduced to 2 hours per day before the patch is stopped.

 If there is stable residual amblyopia after 12 weeks of 2-hour patching, an increase to the 6-hour patch may produce further improvement.

 If the goal is to achieve the best result in the shortest amount of time, it may be worth skipping the 2-hour patch and starting with the 6-hour patch.

 In the past, penalty therapy was reserved for children who did not wear a patch or where compliance was an issue.

 Amblyopia treatment studies, however, have shown that the atropine penalty in patients with moderate amblyopia (defined by the study as visual acuity better than 20/100) is as effective as a patch.

 Amblyopia treatment studies were conducted in children aged 3 to 7 years.

 Amblyopia treatment studies have also shown that weekend atropine use improved visual acuity similar to daily atropine use when treating moderate amblyopia in 3- to 7-year-old children.